 But social media doesn’t account very well for the most universal life event of all: death.

 You might still get urged to post “happy birthday” on the Facebook page of a friend who passed away last year.
 You might tag a photo with that friend, prompting the social media site to post the photo on that friend’s timeline, as though they’re still active online.

 Slowly, companies like Facebook are developing new ways to address death.
 For example, you can now “memorialize” a Facebook page if you’re listed as a “legacy” contact.
+You can even host a virtual funeral or memorial service on a platform like GatheringUs.
 But the exact rules surrounding digital assets and the digital afterlife still aren’t clear.

 History of digital afterlife

 Ideas about managing and utilizing our digital afterlife began circulating almost as soon as people started getting online.

 Tech companies and consumers alike started asking questions like, “What should happen to someone’s digital assets and social media accounts when they die?”